maximetourzel/bank-transaction-validation/api/README.md

 #### End-to-End Tests

 E2E tests use PostgreSQL for integration.
-Ensure the database is properly configured for testing.
+Ensure the database is properly configured for testing and your `.env.test` file is setup.
 To use docker test container make sure to run the docker compose ([See here](../README.md#docker-setup))

 To run the unit tests, use:
 ```bash